 Submit your honors program application form online.

-- Submit two letters of recommendations to the address listed below.
-(It is fine to use the same letters that you use for your college applications.)
+- Have two letters of recommendation sent to the honors secretary, Ms. Chrystel Williams, at firstname.lastname@example.org or to the snail mail address for the Honors Program listed below.
+(It is fine to use the same recommendation letters that you are using for your college applications.)

 Montclair State University